paulkite/simplehotels/README.txt

 The app should contain the following 3 view controllers:

-1) A list view (table view) of hotels with a segmented control or button to switch between hotels from 2 different cities: San Francisco and Minneapolis.
+1) A list view (table view) of hotels with a segmented control or button to switch between hotels from 2 different cities: San Francisco and Chicago.
 The data you should display can be found at the following URLs:

 https://techblog.expedia.com/utility/chicago-hotels.json
 https://techblog.expedia.com/utility/san-francisco-hotels.json